neoclide/coc.nvim/Readme.md

 endfunction

-" Use <cr> for confirm completion. inoremap <expr> <cr> pumvisible() ? "\<C-y>" : "\<C-g>u\<CR>"
+" Use <cr> for confirm completion.
+" Coc only does snippet and additional edit on confirm. inoremap <expr> <cr> pumvisible() ? "\<C-y>" : "\<C-g>u\<CR>"

 " Use `[c` and `]c` for navigate diagnostics